 Graduate Student Interest Groups

-Spring Funding Round only.
+Spring funding round only.

-Graduate Student Interest Groups (GIGs) are intended to foster crossdisciplinary collaboration and inquiry in the form of cross-departmental reading, screening, and/or discussion groups, dissertation working groups, and other activities.
+Description: Graduate Student Interest Groups (GIGs) are intended to foster crossdisciplinary collaboration and inquiry in the form of cross-departmental reading, screening, and/or discussion groups, dissertation working groups, and other activities.
 GIGs may organize activities that draw on local intellectual and cultural resources, including faculty and community leaders.

 The Simpson Center will provide a web presence for the project, an archive for significant activities and documents generated by the group, and scheduling privileges for Simpson Center space.